 How to send an invoice:

-- Determine when to send your invoice—Your first invoice for each project/client should go out before you start any work and then at regular intervals after that.
+- Determine the payment schedule—Your first invoice for each project/client should go out before you start any work and then at regular intervals after that.
+Some businesses may also choose to bill half of the cost at the beginning and half at the end of the project.

-- Include the right information—Make your invoices easy to understand by including all the info your client needs to pay you.
+- Include the right information—Make your invoices easy to understand by including the cost, breakdown in fees, payment schedule, due date, and more.

-- Use a template—Save time and look professional with invoice templates.
+- Use a template—Save time and look professional with invoice templates you can customize for each client.
+Download free invoice templates!

-- Send your invoice with a tool like HoneyBook—Don’t take your chances with snail mail.
+- Send online invoices —Don’t take your chances with snail mail.
 Increase your chances of getting paid on time and in full by sending your invoice online.

 - Track your invoice—See when clients view your invoices and stay on top of upcoming and outstanding payments with business management software.

-- Send reminders—Ensure the date of your next payday by sending reminders before and after invoice due dates.
+- Send reminders—Confirm your next payday by sending reminders before and after invoice due dates.

 After this initial invoice, determine the best cadence for when you’ll send future invoices.